FarronF/limerick-council-meetings/meetings/2024/04/26-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 1st March 2024.md

 repercussions of obstructive parking, which can pose challenges for various road users including

 people with disabilities, cyclists, parents pushing buggies and other pedestrians.
+He also referred to
+---
-He also referred to--- Mobility No Insurance App, which was launched in Limerick recently.
+Mobility No Insurance App, which was launched in Limerick recently.
 Thirty cars were seized in the

 first two weeks of its launch.
 He informed Members that the Operational Life Saver Education, which